S-X: 2010–2019: Early beginnings and True Colours

+2019–present: New record label and Things Change

 On 8 November 2019, British YouTuber and rapper KSI released "Down Like That", which features Gumbley alongside American rappers Rick Ross and Lil Baby, with Gumbley also handling the song's production.
 The song peaked at number 10 on the UK Singles Chart, becoming Gumbley's first song to impact the UK charts and his highest-charting single in the UK to date.
-In February 2020, the song received a Silver certification from the British Phonographic Industry (BPI) for exceeding sales of 200,000 units in the UK.
+In February 2020, the song received a silver certification from the British Phonographic Industry (BPI) for exceeding sales of 200,000 units in the UK.
 The song also charted at number 77 on the Billboard Canadian Hot 100.

 On 10 January 2020, Gumbley released a single titled "Neither Would I".

-In 2020, Gumbley starred alongside KSI as cast members of the second series of Channel 4's Celebrity Gogglebox.

-In May 2020, Gumbley signed with Universal Music Group and Eterno Music after attracting interest from several major record labels.
+In May, Gumbley signed with Universal Music Group and Eterno Music after attracting interest from several major record labels.
 On 18 September 2020, Gumbley released a single titled "Dangerous".

 In May 2021, Gumbley departed from Universal Music Group and Eterno Music and signed with RBC Records and BMG.
-He released his first single through the record label, "Feels So Good", on 28 May 2021, which was followed by the release of his next single, "Too Late in the Night", on 21 July 2021.
+He released his first single through the record label, "Feels So Good", on 28 May.
+On 13 August, Gumbley released his final mixtape, titled A Repeat Wouldn't Go A Miss.

-In July 2021, S-X announced his debut studio album "things change"
+In October, Gumbley released a single titled "Who We Are", which was the first single for his debut album, which was released in 2023.
+In January 2023, Gumbley released "All Night," which featured vocals from Trippie Redd.
+In May, Gumbley released the second single titled "Locked Out", which featured vocals from KSI.
+The song peaked at number 53 on the UK Singles Chart.
+Gumbley's debut studio album, titled Things Change, was released on 19 July 2022.

+Other ventures

+Television appearances

+In 2020, Gumbley appeared in three episodes of Sky One's Soccer AM.
+Gumbley also starred alongside KSI as cast members of the second series of Channel 4's Celebrity Gogglebox.

+Boxing match with DTG

+On 18 September 2023, it was announced that Gumbley would make his boxing debut on the preliminary card of MF & DAZN: X Series 10 – The Prime Card against English rapper DTG.
+The bout was scheduled for 14 October at Manchester Arena in Manchester.
+On the night of the fight, Gumbley was defeated by DTG via 1st round technical knockout.

 Personal life

 Gumbley is an avid supporter of Wolverhampton Wanderers F.C.
-Since 2019, he has been a proud ambassador of the club's foundation called the "Wolves Foundation."
+Since 2019, he has been a proud ambassador of the club's foundation, called the "Wolves Foundation."